elixir-capsule/capsule_ecto/README.md

 ## Capsule.Ecto.Type

-In your Ecto schema specify your file field with the following type to get serialization of encapsulated uploads (`Capsule.Encapsulation`) to maps:
+In your Ecto schema specify your file field with the following type to get serialization of encapsulated uploads (`Capsule.Locator`) to maps:

 ```
 defmodule Attachment